z1shivam/genpass-extension/README.md

    - Select options for numbers, uppercase letters, and special characters.
    - If needed, choose the hyphen option for space conversion.
    - Click the "Generate Passphrase" button to get a secure passphrase.

-3. **Random Passwords**:
-   - Need a random password instead?
-GenPass has got you covered!
-   - Select options for numbers, uppercase letters, and special characters.
-   - Generate a secure random password based on your preferences.

 ## Contribution